Sumo

 The rules of sumo are very simple.

-And sumo has a few unique rules.
+And sumo has a few unique rules including the action as Shrine ritual.

 • Only two wrestlers have a match on a circular sumo ring 4.55 meters across.